The Importance of Holographic Microscopy in Bioprocessing

 However, they may require manual operation, sample preparation, or controlled laboratory conditions, which can limit their applicability in continuous bioprocess monitoring.

 Other vendors specialize in flow-based particle analysis or cytometry-like systems.
 These technologies can provide valuable information about cells and particles but may rely on complex sample handling or periodic measurement rather than continuous inline operation.
+In some cases, these systems are adapted for bioprocessing, but integration effort and operational complexity can be significant.

 Lab-centric microscopy systems often face challenges when deployed in production environments, including: